theweb3devs/bank-phishlets/README.md

 developer: https://t.me/pysmart

-all customized webpages and leads with html letters
+I can build all customized webpages and leads with html letters